M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 7 active-X
+Version 12 Revision 8 active-X
-Fixed 99.9%.
-This is a complete work, for Version 12.
-Many small bugs removed, including one in xml object.
-Now I have to revise the manuals (Greek and English).
+Fixed 99.99%.
+A bug removed, plus a fix for loading controls (Can load WebBrowser control in a form, see rosetta module in info.gsb).

 George Karras, Kallithea Attikis, Greece.